Bus stop and shelter improvements

 Next steps

-A further 152 bus shelters and 600 bus stop poles will also be replaced as part of this package and work is ongoing to identify these sites, with replacements to take place from autumn 2025 until March 2026, subject to business case approval.
+A further 152 bus shelters and 600 bus stop poles will also be replaced as part of this package and work is ongoing to identify these sites, with replacements to take place from winter 2025 until March 2026, subject to business case approval.

-Page last updated: 24 Feb 2025, 12:58 PM
+Page last updated: 11 Sep 2025, 04:53 PM